 - Heading back entails shortening branches, using your pruners.
 The cut will extend "back to a good bud or lateral branch."

 - In thinning, you open up the inside of the shrub by pruning back select branches all the way back to the "main branch, trunk, or soil line."

 If you are pruning flowering shrubs to rejuvenate them, the best time to prune is late winter or early spring.
 True, pruning early-flowering shrubs at this time will reduce or eliminate blossoming in spring that year, but the trade-off is in gaining healthier shrubs that will bloom more vigorously for the long run.
 Rejuvenation pruning is commonly done on overgrown lilac bushes.
 They are one of the shrubs that respond well to this kind of pruning.
 It is a drastic kind of pruning, but it is not as scary as it sounds, because each year you are only pruning out 1/3 of the branches coming out of the ground.
 You start with the oldest 1/3 the first year.
 The second year, you cut out another 1/3 of the oldest remaining branches.
 The third year, you prune out the oldest branches that remain, leaving only the youngest branches.
 The idea is to have the youngest (and, we assume, healthiest) branches take over and "become" the lilac bush.
 "Rejuvenate," after all, means "to make young again."

 What About Evergreens?

 Note that the above advice has been about pruning deciduous bushes, as opposed to evergreen kinds.
-Deciding on when to trim evergreen bushes is a bit more complicated, because you first have to determine if the shrub in question is a broadleaf type (which, like the deciduous bushes, may be grown largely for its flowering display) or a needle-bearing type.
-Read this article on when to prune evergreen shrubs for detailed help.
+Deciding on when to trim evergreen bushes is a bit more complicated because you first have to determine if the shrub in question is a broadleaf type (which, like the deciduous bushes, may be grown largely for its flowering display) or a needle-bearing type.